alan20210202/nttp/README.md

 To install nttp, `git clone` this repo, `cd` into the folder, and then `sudo ./install.sh`, the script will install nttp and setup systemd services.
-You may need to provide the public address of your server to make Bind request of SOCKS functional, but it is not necessary since Connect will be used 99.9% of the times.
+You may need to provide the public address of your server to make Bind request of SOCKS functional, but it is not necessary since Connect will be used 99.9% of the time.

 # WIP
  - [ ] Full SOCKS support -- currently only the Connect and Bind command is implemented